 Step 2 – Cone Folds Shading

-The main challenge in drawing the cloth instead of just drawing a single cone is that the cloth folds will also cast both shadows and light reflections on one another.
+In the above example you can see how shading parts of a piece of cloth is somewhat similar to shading a cone.
+However unlike a single cone the cloth folds will also cast both shadows and light reflections on one another.

 To better understand how the light and dark areas are created and how the shadows are cast we should analyze the lighting conditions that the cloth is hanging in.

 In this case the light is coming from the right side of the drawing and slightly to the front of the cloth.
 This means that the lighter areas will be on the parts of the cloth that are facing in that direction and the darker areas will be on the parts that are facing away from it.
-Also keep in mind that as the curves are fairly smooth the transition between the light and dark areas should be fairly gradual as well (smooth gradients).
+As the curves are fairly smooth the transition between the light and dark areas will be gradual as well.

 The drop shadows will be cast opposite of the light source (to the left in this case).